-Every month I contribute $1,500 to my 401K so that by the end of the year, the 401K is maxed out at $18,000.
+Every month I contribute $1,500 to my 401K so that by the end of the year, the 401K is maxed out at $18,000 (the max increases to $18,500 for 2018).
 Unfortunately, $18,000 a year is a ridiculously low amount of money to save for retirement if you really do the math.
-After 10 years, you might have $250,000, and after 30 years you might have $800,000 to $1.2 million depending on the markets and your employer’s match.
+After 10 years, you might have $250,000, and after 30 years you might have $800,000 to $1.2 million depending on the markets and your employer's match.
 Whatever the case may be, the 401K is simply not enough money to retire on, especially since you need to pay taxes upon distribution.

 The government needs to get it together and raise the amount of 401K contribution for those in the later part of their lives.
 How is it that a 40 year old executive who makes $250,000 can only contribute the same amount in his 401K as a 23 year old kid out of school making $40,000?
 It just doesn't make sense.
 Instead, the government should allow pre-tax contributions to increase by $5,000 every 5 years so that by the time one has served 20 years in the work force for example, s/he can contribute $35,000+ a year to their 401Ks until retirement.